 The real problem

-The post-show period was the weak link in the commercial funnel.
-The classic industry pattern:
+The post-show period was one of the most time-consuming activities in the commercial funnel.
+The company’s classic pattern:

-- Manual CRM entry pushed back days after returning, with data inevitably incomplete or wrong
+- Manual CRM entry postponed to the week after returning, with multiple data sources to merge

-- Manual event reporting: hours in Excel to produce basic numbers (how many leads, from which sectors, with what intent)
+- Manual event reporting: hours in Excel to produce summary figures (how many leads, from which sectors, with what intent)

 What we built

-- Qualification Agent — generates a dynamic qualification form based on 40Factory’s criteria (sector, company size, product fit for MAT/Wilson/Sentra, urgency).
+- Qualification Agent, proposes a qualification form generated dynamically on 40Factory’s criteria (sector, company size, product fit for MAT/Wilson/Sentra, urgency).

-- Activation Agent — pushes the enriched, qualified contact directly into 40Factory’s commercial CRM, ready for the sales team to act on.
+- Activation Agent, pushes the enriched, qualified contact directly into 40Factory’s commercial CRM, ready for the sales team.

-40-factory.comdomain within seconds of the conversation closing at the show, with brand-aligned tone and a CTA contextual to the lead’s role. - Analytics Agent — produces an executive report at event close: leads by sector, cost per lead, estimated pipeline, conversion rate by day and by stand, and a demographic breakdown of attendees who visited the stand.
+- Analytics Agent, produces the executive report at event close: leads by sector, cost per lead, estimated pipeline, conversion rate by day and by stand, and a demographic breakdown of attendees who visited the stand.

-Across all 6 agents, a dedicated Linkly consultant manages setup and individual events to ensure data quality and smooth adaptation to the specific dynamics of each show.
+On top of the 5 agents, a dedicated Linkly consultant manages setup and individual events to ensure data quality and adaptation to the specific dynamics of each show.

 Why 40Factory chose Linkly